outerbounds/metaflow-tools/azure/terraform/README.md

 **This is quickstart template only, not recommended for real production deployments**

-If `deploy_airflow`[variable](./variables.tf) is set to true, then the `infra` module will create one more storage blob-container named `airflow-logs` and provide blob-container R/W permissions to the service principal.
+If `deploy_airflow`  is set to true, then the `infra` module will create one more storage blob-container named `airflow-logs` and provide blob-container R/W permissions to the service principal.
 We create this extra blob-container because Airflow expects the blob-container where it ships logs on Azure to be named `airflow-logs`.

 The `services` module will deploy Airflow via a [helm chart](https://airflow.apache.org/docs/helm-chart/stable/index.html) into the kubernetes cluster (the one deployed by the `infra` module).
 The Airflow installation will store all the logs in the `airflow-logs` blob-container.
 The terraform template deploys Airflow configured with a `LocalExecutor`.
 Metaflow can work with any Airflow executor.
 This template deploys the `LocalExecutor` for simplicity.